orduno/navigation2/doc/exploration/multi-robot.md

 ### Current status

-The `nav2` stack currently supports multiple robots co-existing on a simulated environment sharing a ROS domain.
-Currently, `nav2` only provides point-to-point navigation.
+The `nav2` stack currently supports multiple robots co-existing on a simulated environment sharing a ROS domain and provides point-to-point navigation for each robot.

 The `nav2_bringup` package provides the `nav2_multi_tb3_simulation_launch.py` file as an example for launching a multi-robot system in simulation.
 The following steps are executed during launch-time:
 - Spawn two robots into a Gazebo instance.